Storage Planning

 Blob Store Layouts

-Once a repository is associated with a blob store, it can take significant time to run the tasks necessary to change this, and many tasks are only available in Nexus Repository Pro.
+Once a repository is associated with a blob store, it can take significant time to run the tasks necessary to change this, and most of these tasks are only available in Nexus Repository Pro.
 Blob stores can be moved from one storage device to another using a process described in Configuring Blob Stores.

 For these reasons, your approach to using blob stores should be chosen carefully.